 IMPORTANT: Indoor conditions as measured at the indoor coil are required to be within 2°F (1.1°C) of comfort conditions as preferred by the homeowner and must have operated for at least 15 minutes prior to final charge adjustment.
-Unit charging is recommended under the following outdoor conditions ONLY:

-Cooling Mode: 55°F [12.8°C] outdoor dry bulb and above
+Unit charging is recommended when the outdoor ambient temperature is 55°F [12.8°C] dry bulb and above.